-This test measures the level of Progesterone in your body.
+Progesterone Test measures the level of the hormone Progesterone in your body.

 Progesterone is a hormone produced by the ovaries and the adrenal glands.
 In women it regulates the reproductive system (fertility, pregnancy, menstruation).
 In men, low levels of progesterone are involved in the production of semen.

 The test evaluates ovarian function and time of ovulation to understand causes of infertility.

 FSH Test is used to measure the level of Follicle-Stimulating Hormones (FSH).

 FSH is an important hormone in the process of reproduction by helping the body develop eggs in women and sperm in men.